-Covered in more depth with a Content Audit, how is the overall user experience with regard to the content found on the site?
+- How is the overall UX with regard to the content found on the site?

-Does the content provide what it promises to provide in the Page Title, meta description and the keywords for which it ranks?
+- Does the content provide what it promises to provide in the page title, meta description, and keywords?

 When should you do a User Experience Audit?

 If you’ve never had one, now is a good time.
-In general, if you notice low pages-per-visit, low time-on-site, high bounces, low conversions rates, a drop in rankings… these are all red flags indicating a poor user experience.
+In general, if you notice low pages-per-visit, low time-on-site, high bounces, low conversion rates, and a drop in rankings… these are all red flags indicating a poor user experience.

-Content Audits have consistently proven themselves to provide quick, substantial ROI for websites with tens-of-thousands or more pages.
-I have written extensively on the topic, as have others.
+I have written extensively on the topic–as have many others.
 Rather than re-hashing what has already been explained better elsewhere, allow me to link to a few resources.

 - How to Do a Content Audit, Step-by-Step – Moz.com

 - Content Audit Uses Case Studies – LinkedIn